ShaneMill1/ShaneMill1.github.io/README.md

 ## Testing with Items/Locations only (No Cube Queries) - c5a.xlarge

-### 1 hour test with two thread groups (172 hits per second for gridded and 15 per second for opmet occurring at the same time)
+### 1 hour test with two thread groups of c5a.xlarge instances (172 hits per second for gridded and 15 per second for opmet occurring at the same time)

 [https://shanemill1.github.io/WIFS-c5aXlarge/results](https://shanemill1.github.io/WIFS-c5aXlarge/results)